vodquang96/django-anymail/docs/esps/mandrill.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 ``message.send_at``
-  If you are using an aware datetime for :attr:`send_at`,
+  If you are using an aware datetime for
+  :attr:`~anymail.message.AnymailMessage.send_at`,
   it will keep working unchanged with Anymail.

   If you are using a date (without a time), or a naive datetime,